carletes/matasano/README.rst

 Problem 8: Detecting ECB
 ------------------------
-The program ``problems/problem-8.hs`` scans all hex-encoded ciphertexts from ``data/gist-3132928``, and prints the only one which contains repeated 16-byte chunks.
+The program ``problems/problem-8.hs`` scans all hex-encoded ciphertexts from ``data/gist-3132928``, using the function ``M.detectECB`` with a block length of 4, and prints the only one which contains repeated 16-byte chunks.

 The line in question starts with ``d880619740a8a19b7840a8a31c810a[..]``, and contains the following 4-byte blocks repeated 4 times: